CSCI-40500-Fall-2025/ML-Challenges/ML_intro/ml_intro.md

 ![](graphics/doordash.png){width=60% title="Courtesy DoorDash."}

-## Features for delivery prediction
+## Possible Features for Delivery Prediction

-* Order time, day of week
+1. Order time, day of week.
-* Average number of orders in that hour
+1. Average number of orders in that hour.
-* Order size
+1. Order size.
-* Special requests
+1. Special requests.
-* Order items
+1. Order items.
-* Preparation time
+1. Preparation time.

 ## Learning

-Build a predictor that best describes an outcome for the observed features
+Build a predictor that best describes an outcome for the observed features.

 | RestaurantID | Order3 | SpecialRequest | DayOfWeek | PreparationTime |
 |-|-|-|-|-|